 Input tax represents the value-added tax (VAT) due or paid on purchases of goods and services subjected to VAT that the Parent Company can claim against any future liability to the Bureau of Internal Revenue (BIR) for output VAT on sale of goods and services subjected to VAT.
 The input tax can also be recovered as tax credit under certain circumstances against future income tax liability of the Parent Company upon approval of the BIR.
 Input tax is stated at its estimated net realizable values.
-This includes deferred input VAT on unpaid purchase of services which are incurred and billings which have been received as of reporting date, and input VAT arising from the purchase of capital goods exceeding ₱1.00 million deferred for the succeeding period.
-Noncurrent portion of input VAT is deferred and amortized over the useful life of the capital goods or sixty (60) months, whichever is lower.
+This includes deferred input VAT on unpaid purchase of services which are incurred and billings which have been received as of reporting date.
+Noncurrent portion of input VAT represents input VAT on unpaid purchase of goods and/or services.